epam/edp-install/docs/headlamp-user-guide/add-application.md

   * Java – selecting specific Java version available.
   * JavaScript - selecting JavaScript allows using the React framework.
-  * DotNet - selecting DotNet allows using the DotNet v.2.1 and DotNet v.3.1.
+  * DotNet - selecting DotNet allows using DotNet v.3.1 framework.
+  * Python - selecting Python allows using the Python v.3.8, FastAPI, Flask.
   * Go - selecting Go allows using the Beego and Operator SDK frameworks.
-  * Python - selecting Python allows using the Python v.3.8.
+  * C# - selecting C# allows using the DotNet v.6.0 frameworks.
   * Other - selecting Other allows extending the default code languages when creating a codebase with the clone/import strategy.
 To add another code language, inspect the [Add Other Code Language](../operator-guide/add-other-code-language.md) section.